MuKnSys/state-channels/backends/README.txt

   Backends

-The backends are loaded from llruntime.scm, and contain all the low-level functions the library's code depends on.
+The backends are replaceable components that contain various functionalities the library's code depends on.

 => communications ;
 => crypto ;